 Streetscape refers to the public rights of way associated with a roadway.
 This generally includes the roadway itself, sidewalks, parkways and the open spaces in-between.
 While necessary underground utility work was in progress, the Village made use of the opportunity to also improve the streetscape.
 Wilmette invested in its streetscapes to improve their functions and appearance and to make downtown a more welcoming place for shops and dining.

 What kinds of improvements were included in the streetscape plan?

 This project included planning for long term infrastructure improvements, The streetscape plan protected existing features, such as on-street parking, street lighting, hanging baskets and trees.
 New features included decorative lighting, sidewalks, traffic signals, roadway pavements, wayfinding signs, seating and plantings.
 Veterans Park improvements included pavement repair, lighting, seating and plantings.
 See the streetscape renderings here and photos of the completed work here.

 Where can I review Wilmette’s past plans that relate to this project?

 Links to relevant past efforts follows below:

-Are special provisions in place during COVID-19?
+Were special provisions in place during COVID-19?

-What are the project limits?
+What were the project limits?

-The study area generally includes the following:
+The study area generally included the following:

 - Wilmette Avenue between the east side of the Union Pacific Railroad and Lake Avenue.